 Etiquette experts agree that declining a client or colleague's invitation can get a little stickier, given the potential effect on your business relationship.
 "If you get invited by somebody in your business network, consider yourself lucky.
 Normally people get offended if other people are invited within the business network and they aren't," notes Jacqueline Whitmore, founder of The Protocol School of Palm Beach.

 Gottsman adds: "If an invitation is extended from a client, you should go."
 Yet, if it's simply a colleague—and one you're not close friends with, at that—you don't have to attend just for appearances' sake.
-Keep in mind you’ll continue to see this person at the Keurig machine every morning, so, if possible, pair your heartfelt regrets with a small gift.
+Keep in mind you’ll continue to see this person getting coffee every morning, so, if possible, pair your heartfelt regrets with a small gift.
 (Trust us, a toaster is still cheaper than a hotel room and rental car.)

 Invite #3: Your Pal's Pre-party-palooza